Kevin Rudd: First term as Prime Minister (2007–2010)

 On 3 December 2007, Rudd was sworn in as the 26th prime minister of Australia by governor-general Michael Jeffery.
-Rudd was the first Labor Prime Minister since Paul Keating left office in 1996, and the first ever to make no mention of the monarch when taking his oath of office.
+Rudd was the first Labor Prime Minister since Paul Keating left office in 1996, and the first to make no mention of the monarch when taking his oath of office.
 He also became only the second Queenslander to lead his party to a federal election victory (the first being Andrew Fisher in 1910) and was the first prime minister since the Second World War not to have come from either New South Wales or Victoria.

-Early initiatives of the Rudd Government included the signing of the Kyoto Protocol, a Parliamentary Apology to the Stolen Generations and the 2020 Summit in April 2008.
-Other achievements of the Rudd Government included keeping Australia out of recession during the global financial crisis, commencing the rollout of the National Broadband Network, the introduction of nationwide early childhood education, the development of a national Australian Curriculum for schools, the construction of 20 cancer clinics around regional Australia, and paid parental leave.
+Early initiatives of the Rudd government included the signing of the Kyoto Protocol, a Parliamentary Apology to the Stolen Generations and the 2020 Summit in April 2008.
+Other achievements of the Rudd government included keeping Australia out of recession during the 2008 financial crisis, commencing the rollout of the National Broadband Network, the introduction of nationwide early childhood education, the development of a national Australian Curriculum for schools, the construction of 20 cancer clinics around regional Australia, and paid parental leave.
 Rudd was named as one of the most influential people in the world by Time magazine in 2008.

 During his first two years in office, Rudd set records for popularity in Newspoll opinion polling, maintaining very high approval ratings.
-By 2010, however, Rudd's approval ratings had begun to drop significantly, with controversies arising over the management of the financial crisis, the Senate refusal to pass the Carbon Pollution Reduction Scheme, policies on asylum seekers and a debate over a proposed "super profits" tax on the mining industry.
+By 2010, however, Rudd's approval ratings had begun to drop significantly, with controversies arising over the management of the 2008 financial crisis, the Senate refusal to pass the Carbon Pollution Reduction Scheme, policies on asylum seekers and a debate over a proposed "super profits" tax on the mining industry.

 On 23 June 2010, following lengthy media speculation, Deputy Prime Minister Julia Gillard publicly asked that a leadership election be held.
 Rudd announced a leadership election for the following day.